rsp/deno-rand/README.md

 calculated from 64 bits of random data in the same way as in [ToDouble()](https://github.com/v8/v8/blob/085fed0f/src/base/utils/random-number-generator.h#L93-L99) used by V8 for `Math.random()`.
+I.e. it sets 24 of those 64 bits to a fixed exponent, leaving 40 bits of mantissa random, and subtracts 1 to get numbers in the range of 0 (inclusive) to 1 (exclusive).
+This ensures a uniform distribution of values but it means that we get only 40 bits of real entropy.

 Supported bit widths: